-On Wednesday, May 10, 2017, the City of Palo Alto threw a picnic for their employees to say ‘thank you’.
-True to their goals to promote and sustain a superior quality of life, the City of Palo Alto celebrated their employee appreciation day with a zero waste initiative.
+On Wednesday, May 10, 2017, the City of Palo Alto hosted a picnic for their employees to say ‘thank you.’
+True to their goals to promote and sustain a superior quality of life, the City of Palo Alto celebrated their employee appreciation day with a zero-waste initiative.

 So when city officials decided to celebrate their employees with an appreciation picnic, it came as no surprise that they would want to take steps to ensure their employees could enjoy the event responsibility and with minimum impact on the city they work so hard to protect.
 The city representative and Zero Waste ambassador worked with Event Solutions to help coordinate their greener company picnic.

 The City of Palo Alto chose the home of their namesake tree “El Palo Alto” as the venue for their greener picnic.
 J. Pearce Mitchell Park, known more commonly as Mitchell Park, has over 21 acres that include sprawling lawns, picnic areas, and plenty of accommodations (like the Magical Bridge Playground, see video below) for people of all ages and abilities.
 It is the perfect company picnic location for their employees with over 800 in attendance.

 Keeping the Park Magical

 To help keep this park magical, they provided bins that made recycling, compost, cans and garbage collection a breeze.
 These were strategically placed throughout the venue to limit waste from littering the park (and recycling limited the need for garbage to be sent to the dump).
 Plastic bags, balloons and even disposable decorations were limited (even eliminated) while single-serving water bottles were prohibited.
 Instead compostable utensils and re-usable serving dishes were utilized.